fraterenz/Project/README.md

 * Understand how to use a propensity score if it is needed

-* Create a function that describe the data:
+* Create a function that describe the data, instead of computing it again and again:
-    * boxplot,
+    * boxplot
-    * log-log,
+    * log-log
     * plot distribution

 # Questions for TAs